xenomeno/Mountain-Car/README.md

 <b>Chapter 10: Reinforcement Learning: An Introduction(2nd edition) by Sutton &amp; Barto</b>

-This is reporoduction of figures from the the book.
+This is reporoduction of the figures from the the book.
 I have some inconsistencies with Tile Coding as you can see on Figure 10.2 - the Alpha values are in the exact opposite order compared to the book.
 Alpha 0.10 has the best performance, followed by 0.2 and Alpha 0.5 being the worst.
 I am not sure why - I use my own implementation of 8-Tile Coding.
-The Position-Veloicity state space is divided each by 8 tiles, displacement vector is (3,1) for each of the 8 tilings.
+The Position-Velocity state space is divided each by 8 tiles, displacement vector is (3,1) for each of the 8 tilings.
 Bitmap saving is implemented in pure Lua and is very slow!